scsm-ua/kirtan-guide-en/songs/jaya-guru-maharaja-karuna-sagara.md

     mṛdaṅga mandirā bāje suśaṅkha-dhvanita śruti-mauli-ratnamālā-dīpa nirājita

-In the temple during the *ārati* , the *mṛdaṅgas* re- sound sweetly as conchshells are blown and the ghee lamp is offered.
+In the temple during the *ārati* , the *mṛdaṅgas* resound sweetly as conchshells are blown and the ghee lamp is offered.
 The different parts of the Vedas within bhakti yoga have taken form in each light as a bhakti yoga light and through this form they are worshipping Their Lordships in the ārati.

 #### 8

     bhuvana-mohana du̐hu̐ rūpera ārati gupta-vṛndāraṇya-vāsī dekhe niravadhi

-This type of *ārati* is only seen by the residents of Nabadwīp Dhām and the dear associates of Śrī Chaitan- ya.
+This type of *ārati* is only seen by the residents of Nabadwīp Dhām and the dear associates of Śrī Chaitanya.
 Anyone who sees it will be extremely charmed by it.

 #### 9

     śrī svarūpa rāmānanda rūpa-sanātana raghunātha haridāsa gadādhara dhana

-Śrī Chaitanya’s dear associates, Śrī Swarūp Dā- modar, Rāmānanda Rāya, Rūpa Goswāmī, Sanātan Goswāmī, Raghunāth Dās Goswāmī, Haridās Ṭhākur and Gadādhara Paṇḍit are seeing and performing this *ārati* .
+Śrī Chaitanya’s dear associates, Śrī Swarūp Dāmodar, Rāmānanda Rāya, Rūpa Goswāmī, Sanātan Goswāmī, Raghunāth Dās Goswāmī, Haridās Ṭhākur and Gadādhara Paṇḍit are seeing and performing this *ārati* .

 #### 10